digital-futures-academy/airport-challenge/my-workings/testing-thoughts.md

 **Thoughts**
 - Weather object should always have a value (no such thing as no weather)
 - Weather should be able to be changed once even after being set
+- Airport should know what the weather is during take-off

 **Tests**
 1. Weather